 Any staff who are likely to be in command of their organisations resources at a multi-agency incident for any length of time should have appropriate knowledge of interoperability in line with their level of command.
 This includes operational and tactical commanders and control room managers and supervisors.

 National Commanders Training Product

 The College of Policing have produced a single training course that is suitable for both operational and tactical commanders.
 This product can be used for both initial JESIP command training and refresher training.
 All English and Welsh Ambulance, Fire and Police services can be licensed to use this product.
-If you require access to the product, it is available on NCALT.
+The package will also be available on NCALT soon.

 For the course to meet the national recommended standards there should be members of the Ambulance, Fire and Police services in the room.

 The minimum standard is that there should be two emergency service trainers, from different services present and that there should be members of the Ambulance, Fire and Police services in the room as either students or trainers.